Cake Boss

-Cake Boss is an American reality television series, which originally aired on the cable television network TLC.
-The series premiered on April 19, 2009, and has spawned four spin-offs: Next Great Baker, Kitchen Boss, Bake You Rich, and Bakery Boss.
+Cake Boss is an American reality television series that originally aired on the cable television network TLC.
+The series premiered on April 19, 2009, and spawned four spin-offs: Next Great Baker, Kitchen Boss, Bake You Rich, and Bakery Boss.

-On January 26, 2015, Cake Boss was renewed for two additional seasons.

-New episodes returned on May 18, 2019, with the show moving to TLC's sister network, Discovery Family until April 11, 2020.
+On January 26, 2015, Cake Boss was renewed for two additional seasons, which aired on TLC until 2017.
+Season 9 premiered on May 18, 2019, with the show moving to TLC's sister network, Discovery Family.
+The show officially ended on April 11, 2020.

 Plot

-The show follows the operations of Carlo's Bake Shop, an Italian-American family-owned business in Hoboken, New Jersey owned and operated by siblings Buddy Valastro (to whom the series' title refers), Lisa Valastro (Buddy's sister), Maddalena Castano, Grace Faugno and Mary Sciarrone.
+The show follows the operations of Carlo's Bake Shop, an Italian-American family-owned business in Hoboken, New Jersey owned and operated by siblings Buddy Valastro (to whom the series' title refers), Lisa Valastro, Maddalena Castano, Grace Faugno and Mary Sciarrone.
 The show focuses on how they make their edible art cakes and the interpersonal relationships among the various family members and other employees who work at the shop.